ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 When protecting an outgoing message in group mode, the sender uses its private key to compute a digital signature, which is embedded in the protected message.
 The group mode can be used to protect messages sent to multiple recipients (e.g., over IP multicast) or to a single recipient.

-When protecting an outgoing message in pairwise mode, the sender uses a pairwise symmetric key, as derived from the asymmetric keys of the two peers exchanging the message.
+When protecting an outgoing message in pairwise mode, the sender uses a pairwise symmetric key, which is derived from the asymmetric keys of the two peers exchanging the message.
 The pairwise mode can be used to protect only messages intended for a single recipient.

 # Privacy Considerations # {#sec-privacy-considerations}